apigee/istio-mixer-adapter/README.md

     LICENSE
     README.md
-    install/
     samples/
     apigee-istio

 `apigee-istio` (or apigee-istio.exe on Windows) is the Command Line Interface (CLI) for this project.
 Add it to your PATH for quick access - or remember to specify the path for the commands below.

-The files in the samples/ and install/ directories contain the configuration for Istio and the adapter.
-We discuss these below.
+The files in the samples/ directory contain sample configuration for Istio and the adapter.

 ## Provision Apigee for Istio